Alina Stancu |

 J.M.
 Fortier, Master (2020) (went on to pursue a career in teaching at pre-University level)

-I currently supervise two MSc students and two PhD students.
+I currently supervise three MSc students and two PhD students.

 Teaching: